zhiyuanc1718/CSA-FRQ/FRQ3/FRQ3.md

     }

     //Part B rightSum
-    //Returns the area by adding the product of corresponding y value of the last x value in every subgroup times by the difference in x value between the first x and last x value in the subgroup.
-Assume that the list of x-values is strictly ascending.
+    //Returns the area by adding the product of corresponding y value of the last x value in every subgroup times by the
+    //difference in x value between the first x and last x value in the subgroup.
+    //Assume that the list of x-values is strictly ascending.
-    //Precondition : x and y have equal lengths, x.length is divisible by subdiv
+    //Precondition : x and y have equal lengths, x.length - 1 is divisible by subdiv
     //Param x : the list of x values
     //Param y : the list of y values with respect to each x value
     //Param subdiv : the number of subdivisions, dividing the x values into subgroups